anumistyrain/Games_Database/Database/readme.md

 Before we go forward create a folder called csv in this directory and add the six csv files that will make up the database to this folder.
 The docker-compose.yml file mounts this folder for csv access.

-<mark style="background: #FF5582A6;">IMPORTANT: Update any container/folder/file names to whatever you choose to use</mark>
+IMPORTANT: Update any container/folder/file names to whatever you choose to use
 ---

 First we need to create the database container in docker.
 Go to the directory in which you want to build the container.